Verbozeteam/verboze-web/README.md

 ```sh
 $ sudo nginx
 ```
+> **Note:** If you get an error the following error or something similar:
+`nginx: [emerg] open() "/usr/local/Cellar/nginx/1.12.2_1/logs/error.log" failed (2: No such file or directory)` Simply create that file, and it should solve the problem.

 If no errors appear it should be good to go, check if nginx is listening on port 80:
 ```sh
 $ sudo lsof -n -i:80 | grep LISTEN